Martin Scorsese: 2000–2015: Film and television work

-2010s

 On October 22, 2007, Daily Variety reported that Scorsese would reunite with Leonardo DiCaprio on a fourth picture, Shutter Island.
 Principal photography on the Laeta Kalogridis screenplay, based on the novel of the same name by Dennis Lehane, began in Massachusetts in March 2008.
 In December 2007, actors Mark Ruffalo, Max von Sydow, Ben Kingsley, and Michelle Williams joined the cast, marking the first time these actors had worked with Scorsese.
 The film was released on February 19, 2010.
 On May 20, 2010, Shutter Island became Scorsese's highest-grossing film.
 In 2010, The Wall Street Journal reported that Scorsese was supporting the David Lynch Foundation's initiative to help 10,000 military veterans overcome posttraumatic stress disorder through Transcendental Meditation; Scorsese has publicly discussed his own practice of TM.

 Scorsese directed a television commercial for Chanel's then-new men's fragrance, Bleu de Chanel, starring French actor Gaspard Ulliel.
-Filmed in New York City, it debuted online on August 25, 2010 and was released on TV in September 2010.
+Filmed in New York City, it debuted online on August 25, 2010, and was released on TV in September 2010.
 Scorsese directed the series premiere for Boardwalk Empire, an HBO drama series, starring Steve Buscemi and Michael Pitt, based on Nelson Johnson's book Boardwalk Empire: The Birth, High Times and Corruption of Atlantic City.
 Terence Winter, who wrote for The Sopranos, created the series.
 In addition to directing the pilot (for which he won the 2011 Primetime Emmy Award for Outstanding Directing), Scorsese also served as an executive producer on the series.
-The series premiered on September 19, 2010, and was broadcast for five seasons.
+The series premiered on September 19, 2010, and ran for five seasons.

 Scorsese directed the three-and-a-half-hour documentary George Harrison: Living in the Material World about the life and music of former Beatles' member George Harrison, which premiered in the United States on HBO over two parts on October 5 and 6, 2011.
 His next film Hugo is a 3D adventure drama film based on Brian Selznick's novel The Invention of Hugo Cabret.
 The film stars Asa Butterfield, Chloë Grace Moretz, Ben Kingsley, Sacha Baron Cohen, Ray Winstone, Emily Mortimer, Christopher Lee, and Jude Law.
 The film has been met with critical acclaim and earned Scorsese his third Golden Globe Award for Best Director.
 The film was also nominated for 11 Academy Awards, winning five of them and becoming tied with Michel Hazanavicius's film The Artist for the most Academy Awards won by a single film in 2011.
 Hugo also won two BAFTA awards, among numerous other awards and nominations.
 Hugo was Scorsese's first 3D film and was released in the United States on November 23, 2011.